 Amazon Redshift Pricing

-Redshift Spectrum, AWS Athena, and the omnipresent data storage solution Amazon S3, compliment Redshift and together offer all the necessary technologies to build a data warehouse or an enterprise-scale data lake.
+Amazon Redshift Spectrum, AWS Athena, and the omnipresent data storage solution Amazon S3, compliment Amazon Redshift and together offer all the necessary technologies to build a data warehouse or an enterprise-scale data lake.

 Let’s look at the pricing components for AWS Redshift.

-Some basic parameters guide the pricing of most cloud services, and that includes Redshift.
+Some basic parameters guide the pricing of most cloud services, and that includes Amazon Redshift.

 - Contract type

-Consider the following parameters while turning the knob on a Redshift cluster.
+Consider the following parameters before turning the knob on an Amazon Redshift cluster.

 - On-Demand Pricing: Suitable for services that don’t have a predictable workload or don’t have to be up at all times.
 Pay an hourly rate for the duration of usage of the service.
 In this model, you trade flexibility for price.